ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 # PookiePrank: A Cute but Terrifying Cybersecurity Awareness Tool 💀🎀

-> *“I seek not thy leave, nor bend my will to thine approval for the prank.
-> What must be done, I do — not by thy grace, but by mine own resolve.”*
-> — **Arnab, 2025**

 PLEASE READ THE FULL DOCUMENTATION FOR THE BETTER UNDERSTANDING OF THE PROJECT.
 ---